clairetsoi1129/poker-hands/README.md

 ![class diagram](poker-hands-new.drawio.png)

 ## Key Notes
-1. Used Criteria design pattern for deciding which catergory the hands of cards belong to.
+1. Used Criteria design pattern for deciding which Rank the hands of cards belong to.
 2. Used SOLID Principle to avoid a list of if else
    * Single Responsibility breaks down the bulky Hand class to a list of Rank classes, Criteria classes and MessageFormatter class which have their own responsibilties
    * Open-Closed as the classes are broken down into smaller classes.
 They are closed for modification.
 But allow extension of other Rank type and different message format display.